rolandobrondolin/DEEP-mon/README.md

 For bug reports, documentation typos or feature requests feel free to create an [issue](https://github.com/necst/DEEP-mon/issues).
 Please make sure that the same problem wasn't reported already.

-## Documentation

-A clear documentation is currently work in progress.
-If you want to contribute, feel free to create a pull request or open an issue.

 ## Contributing